onlyjazz/flask-docs/docs/manage_metrics.md

 ##The Metrics pattern language
 The pattern language was designed to enable you to create metrics of performance, exceptions, missing data, or critical values on the patient timeline.

-The language uses item variable names - like $CHANGE_IN_SEVERITY.
+The language uses item variable names, i.e. $CHANGE_IN_SEVERITY.

 ### Simple single variable expressions
 You can use a simple expressions like `$CHANGE_IN_SEVERITY  == '0'`,